Skip to content

 • Easy to tolerate for longer periods of time

-Infrared saunas do not need to feel nearly as hot as traditional dry saunas do.
+Infrared-style saunas do not need to feel nearly as hot as traditional dry saunas do.

 Infrared saunas raise core body temperature by using infrared rays to penetrate deep below the skins surface.
 This is a much more efficient and effective method of raising core temperature, so minimum required temperatures can be much lower.